 4) Call to confirm the date of the Community Baby Shower with the store the week beforehand.

 5) On the day of the Community Baby Shower, dress comfortably and bring supplies needed.
 You will need a table or pack and play to place donations and to tape the signs.
 Place your decorated jar on the table or in a safe but accessible area so that people can easily put donations in it.
 Also, have someone physically hold the sign with the list of needed items.
 (People are more likely to read it if is held.)
 Always listen to store employees if they request that you place the table in a specific location in front of the store.

 6) About an hour before you pack up your donations to leave, take down the signs and stop requesting items.
 That way, people still shopping who intend to donate will not be stuck with baby items that they have no use for because you left!

 7) Share your story!
-Contact Students for Life, and tell us about your Community Baby Shower and how you helped your local pregnancy resource center!
+Contact Students for Life, and tell us about your Community Baby Shower and how you helped your local pregnancy help organization!
 By sharing your success, you can become an inspiration to students nationwide!

 Other Helpful tips

 Whether you are a veteran or just starting out, these tips are helpful to remember for making your community baby shower as successful as possible.
 Contact your SFLA Regional Coordinator for further assistance to make this a successful event!